chkware/chkware.github.io/docs/references/http-reference.md

 ```
 ### `expose`

 `expose` is a sub-block, that can be used to expose local variable of this file to outer scope.

-For specification document that support http request also have a local variable called `$_response` which holds successful response in parsed format.
+For http specification document local variable called `$_response` which holds successful response, is available.

 See docs on [expose node](/references/variable-reference#expose-node)